zopefoundation/zopetoolkit/source/codingstyle/writingtests.rst

 one class per Interface.
 WritingInterfaceTests expands on this concept in more detail.

-Within the unit tests themselves, the Zope3 style is to use the positive rather than the double negative assertions.
+Within the unit tests themselves, the Zope style is to use the positive rather than the double negative assertions.
 Thus, use ``assertEqual`` rather than ``failUnlessEqual``, ``assertRaises`` rather than ``failUnlessRaises``, and ``assert_``